AshyaG/AI-Basketball-Shot-Analysis/README.md

 ## 📝 Files Included

-- `FreethrowAnalysis_STRIPPED.ipynb` — Final cleaned notebook
+- `FreethrowAnalysis.ipynb` — Final cleaned notebook
-- `report.pdf` — Full written dissertation/report
+- `Basketball_Analys_Report.pdf` — Full written dissertation/report
 - `requirements.txt` — Python dependency list
-- `figures/` — Pose visualisations, 3D keyframes, etc.
+- `inputVideos/` — Videos used for testing and training of models and full pipeline, can be used for demo purposes

 ## ⚙️ Setup for Local Use (Optional)